AMISO-MY/amiso-my.github.io/docs/_iso/IChO.md

 [Official K3M website](https://ikm.org.my/outreach-programs/kuiz-kimia-kebangsaaan-malaysia-k3m/)

-If you are an IChO alumni, you can help us complete this page by [registering](/alumni) first.
+If you are an IChO alumnus, you can help us complete this page by [registering](/alumni) first.
 Thank you.